mathie/mathie.github.io/_drafts/dockerising-a-rails-app.markdown

 ---
 title: Dockerising a Rails App
+excerpt: |
+  Today we're going to explore how to bundle up a sample Ruby on Rails application into Docker images, run containers locally in our development environment, and link the containers together so they can talk to each other.
+  On the way, we'll automate the build with Rake, and discover a little more about how container linking actually works.
 category: Ops
+tags:
+  - docker
+  - ruby
+  - rails
+  - nginx
+  - postgresql
+  - runit
+  - phusion
 ---

-Yesterday, we learned how to get [Vagrant, Docker & VMWare Fusion][part-1] running locally on our Mac development environment, and even convinced it to serve a trivial static blog through nginx.
+Last time, we learned how to get [Vagrant, Docker & VMWare Fusion][part-1] running locally on our Mac development environment, and even convinced it to serve a trivial static blog through nginx.
 Today, we're going to up our game and get a full Ruby on Rails application running in the docker environment,